hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 While the benefits of a clustered table are obvious there things you need to consider before using it.

-1. `CLUSTER table_name` is a one-time operation, and updates, inserts, or deletes will fragment the table again.
+1. `CLUSTER table` is a one-time operation<sup>1</sup>, and updates, inserts, or deletes will fragment the table again.
 Depending on your use case you're probably forced to cluster your table regularly to maintain the order.
-1. `CLUSTER tables_name` issues an ExclusiveLock<sup>?</sup>, and as a result you can neither read nor write while clustering.
+1. `CLUSTER table` issues an ExclusiveLock<sup>1?</sup>, and as a result you can neither read nor write while clustering.

+While there is no way to do something about 1. there are different ways to approach 2.
+Clustering needs at least the size of the table plus the indexes of free space because a temporary table with the same data and with the same indexes is created.
+Depending on how much free space you have at hand and how your data is structured there is a way to work around the Exclusive Lock to some extend.
+In reality our tasks table also has the fields `created_at` and `updated_at`, and we are able to tell what has changed since a certain time.
+We can work around the lock like that:

+1. copy the original table
+2. cluster the new table
+3. update the new table
+4. use new table.

+This technique needs even more free space at least twice the amount of the table and its indexes.
+It is only in my head at the moment, and I haven't done it in production.
+I'll have to do some testing around that.

+I believe another possibility is to use pg_reorg<sup>?</sup> if you're able to use your own extensions.
+It seems to be able to cluster a table, but haven't played around with it.
+AWS RDS doesn't allow custom extensions and that means it is not an option for us.

+### Fin

+It is hard to maintain a clustered table but I'm still amazed by its impact and benefits!
+Clustering seems to be the solution for tables which suffer from too many reads from queries on a foreign key!

+I would love to hear about experiences with clustering and the techniques involved maintaing it!

 ### Acknowledgements